AI and LLMs

 The loop: generate, validate, fix

-Validation turns generation into a reliable process:
+Validation turns generation into an iterative process:

 1. The LLM generates the STXT document.